rethinking-ai/rethinking-ai.github.io/index.md

 - Renewable energy and grid optimization
 - Sustainable urban planning and mobility
 - Resource management and the circular economy

-## Track 2: Sustainability in AI

-We also aim to foreground the *environmental footprint of AI itself*.
-We encourage submissions that address:

-- Measuring and reporting the carbon, energy, and water footprint of AI models
-- Algorithmic and hardware efficiency (compression, pruning, quantization, frugal AI)
-- Lifecycle impacts of AI infrastructure (training, deployment, hardware production and disposal)
-- Socio-technical and governance perspectives on responsible AI development
-- Position papers reflecting on current research norms and proposing strategies for sustainable AI practices

 ## Submission Guidelines